 Scaling and Performance

-Support for master/slave database connections
+Support for writer/reader database connections

 Meta information about the database (e.g. table list, table schemas) is always read from the master to ensure that the most recent information is used.
-Similarly, all database queries executed by the installer and update process are sent to the master because “eventual consistency” (updates in slaves slightly lagging behind updates in the master) could cause inconsistencies.
+Similarly, all database queries executed by the installer and update process are sent to the master because “eventual consistency” (updates in replicas slightly lagging behind updates in the master) could cause inconsistencies.
 These processes run infrequently and don’t have a major impact on performance or scaling.
-Temporary tables are created on the same connection where they’re used (e.g. master for maintenance queries that modify the database, slaves for searches that join temporary tables created from external search services).
-All the rest of the read-intensive content – like workspaces, worklists, dashboards, reports, and profile pages – are almost exclusively sent to slaves.
-Utilizing database slaves to serve most of the content is where the major performance improvements and scalability come from.
+Temporary tables are created on the same connection where they’re used (e.g. master for maintenance queries that modify the database, replicas for searches that join temporary tables created from external search services).
+All the rest of the read-intensive content – like workspaces, worklists, dashboards, reports, and profile pages – are almost exclusively sent to replicas.
+Utilizing database replicas to serve most of the content is where the major performance improvements and scalability come from.

 When Cerb caches all records for small sets (workers, roles, groups, buckets, custom fields) it will always use the master database.
 These caches are usually invalidated based on changes taking place in the database, and retrieving the latest record from the master ensures the most recent copy.
-Reading immediately from a slave could cache records prior to the change taking place if replication was slightly delayed.
+Reading immediately from a replica could cache records prior to the change taking place if replication was slightly delayed.

 Support for virtual filesystems